Good Hotel Guide Review

 29. Some on ground floor.

-lift, 2 drawing rooms, bar, restaurant, meeting room, free Wi-Fi, in-room TV (Freeview), 4 linked courtyard gardens, car-parking service, unsuitable for disabled.
+lift, residents’ drawing room, bar, 2 sitting rooms, restaurant (vegetarian/vegan menus), meeting room, in-room TV (Freeview), 4 linked courtyard gardens, valet parking, unsuitable for disabled.

 in restaurant and bar.